redis/ioredis/README.md

 ```

 `retryStrategy` is a function that will be called when the connection is lost.
-The argument `times` represents this is the nth reconnection being made and
+The argument `times` means this is the nth reconnection being made and
-the return value represents how long(ms) to wait to reconnect.
+the return value represents how long (in ms) to wait to reconnect.
 When the
-return value isn't a number, ioredis will stop trying reconnecting and the connection
+return value isn't a number, ioredis will stop trying to reconnect, and the connection
-will be lost forever if user don't call `redis.connect()` manually.
+will be lost forever if the user doesn't call `redis.connect()` manually.

-When reconnected, client will auto subscribe channels that the previous connection has subscribed.
+When reconnected, the client will auto subscribe to channels that the previous connection subscribed to.
-This behavious can be disabled by setting `autoResubscribe` option to `false`.
+This behavior can be disabled by setting the `autoResubscribe` option to `false`.

-And if the previous connection has some unfulfilled commands(most likely are block commands such as `brpop` and `blpop`),
+And if the previous connection has some unfulfilled commands (most likely blocking commands such as `brpop` and `blpop`),
-client will resend them when reconnected.
-This behavious can be disabled by setting `autoResendUnfulfilledCommands` option to `false`.
+the client will resend them when reconnected.
+This behavior can be disabled by setting the `autoResendUnfulfilledCommands` option to `false`.

 ## Connection Events
-Redis instance will emit some events about the state of the connection to the Redis server.
+The Redis instance will emit some events about the state of the connection to the Redis server.

 Event    | Description
 :------------- | :-------------
 connect  | client will emit `connect` once a connection is established to the Redis server.
-ready    | If `enableReadyCheck` is `true`, client will emit `ready` when the server reports that it is ready to receive commands(e.g. finish loading data from disk).<br>Otherwise `ready` will be emitted immediately right after the `connect` event.
+ready    | If `enableReadyCheck` is `true`, client will emit `ready` when the server reports that it is ready to receive commands (e.g. finish loading data from disk).<br>Otherwise, `ready` will be emitted immediately right after the `connect` event.
-error    | client will emit `error` when there's an error occurs during connecting.<br>However ioredis emits all `error` events silently(only emits when there's at least one listener), so that your application won't crash if you're not listening to the `error` event.
+error    | client will emit `error` when an error occurs while connecting.<br>However, ioredis emits all `error` events silently (only emits when there's at least one listener) so that your application won't crash if you're not listening to the `error` event.
 close    | client will emit `close` when an established Redis server connection has closed.
-reconnecting | client will emit `reconnecting` after `close` when a reconnection would be made.
-The argument of the event is the time(ms) before reconnecting.
+reconnecting | client will emit `reconnecting` after `close` when a reconnection will be made.
+The argument of the event is the time (in ms) before reconnecting.
-end     | client will emit `end` after `close` when no more reconnections would be made.
+end     | client will emit `end` after `close` when no more reconnections will be made.

 You can also check out the `Redis#status` property to get the current connection status.

 ## Offline Queue
-When a command can't be processed by Redis(being sent before `ready` event), by default it's added to the offline queue and will be
+When a command can't be processed by Redis (being sent before the `ready` event), by default, it's added to the offline queue and will be
 executed when it can be processed.
-You can disable this feature by set `enableOfflineQueue`
+You can disable this feature by setting the `enableOfflineQueue`
 option to `false`:

 ```javascript